M1XR/image-processing-api/README.md

 - `npm run lint` lint with ESLint
 - `npm run test` run build and test with Jasmine
 - `npm run dev` start server with nodemon for developing

+## 5. Sources

+- page404.html -> used a template from https://freefrontend.com/html-css-404-page-templates/